idaholab/LOGOS/UI_src/README.md

   - Make sure that the destination after ```-D``` is the data file of your postgreSQL folder.
   - This command initializes the database and installs necessary files into your data file if missing.
 12. Run the command ```./pg_ctl register -N RAVEN_Application_DB -D "C:\Program Files\PostgreSQL\17\data"```
+  - This command registers the server to start on computer startup.
+A restart will be needed.
+If this command fails, refer to Step 13.
+13. If the previous command fails, run the following command ```pg_ctl start -N RAVEN_Application_DB -D "C:\Program Files\PostgreSQL\17\data"```
+  - This will manually start the server. **IMPORTANT** You will need to run this command each time to start the server.
-9. Open the pgAdmin4 app.
+14. Open the pgAdmin4 app.
-10. On the dashboard, click "Add New Server" under Quick Links
+15. On the dashboard, click "Add New Server" under Quick Links
-11. Enter the parameters in the following fields:
+16. Enter the parameters in the following fields:
   - Name = RAVEN_Application_DB
   - Host name/address = localhost
   - Port = 5432